HOMEBLOGINQUIRYSEARCH

 • Getting regular checkups from a doctor.

-If an individual has any of the risk factors listed above, they must talk to their doctor about the risk of developing a stromal tumor.
-A doctor helps understand the risk and may recommend screenings or other precautions to reduce their risk.
+If an individual has any of the risk factors listed above, they must discuss these with their doctor.
+A doctor's expertise is invaluable in understanding the risk and devising a personalized plan, which may include screenings or other precautions, to reduce their risk.

 Diagnosing Gist Tumors